Classical guitar in Cuba: The modern Cuban Guitar School

 After the Cuban revolution in 1959, Isaac Nicola and other professors such as Marta Cuervo, Clara (Cuqui) Nicola, Carlos Molina (guitarist), Marianela Bonet and Leopoldina Núñez were integrated to the national music schools system, where a unified didactical method was implemented.
 This was a nucleus for the later development of a national Cuban Guitar School with which a new generation of guitarists and composers collaborated.

 Maybe the most important contribution to the modern Cuban guitar technique and repertoire comes from Leo Brouwer (b.
 1939).
 The grandson of Ernestina Lecuona, sister of Ernesto Lecuona, Brouwer began studying the guitar with his father and after some time continued with Isaac Nicola.
-He taught himself harmony, counterpoint, musical forms and orchestration before completing his studies at Juilliard School and Hartfod University.
+He taught himself harmony, counterpoint, musical forms and orchestration before completing his studies at Juilliard School and Hartford University.

 According to renowned Venezuelan guitarist Alirio Díaz, “Brouwer is an important part of this process, of the creation of today’s music, for which he has opened new ways and introduced the avant-garde in the guitar [technique and repertoire].”

 Other guitarists that collaborated with the foundation of the modern Cuban Guitar School are: Jesús Ortega (b.
 1935) and Idelfonso Acosta (b.
 1939).
 The Cuban guitarist Elías Barreiro, established in the United States since 1966, has developed an important career as a performer and professor at Tulane University, New Orleans.

 Leo Brouwer has defined the modern Cuban Guitar School as follows: “The Cuban Guitar School is the sum of technical elements, a repertoire and a sensibility from the guitarists and creators toward this instrument, the guitar.”